EricRohlfs/blog/docs/2023-08-29-alternateConstructor.md

 It is generally accepted that the constructor for customElements does not have any parameters.
 This way we can initialize the component in JavaScript or as HTML.

-But what if we don't care about initializing the customElement in HTML.
-We will only do it in JS because we have to pass data to it for it to work.
+But what if we don't care about initializing the customElement in HTML and only plan to initialize in JavaScript?

 ## No constructor arguments parameters - nothing interesting here, just setting a baseline.
 ```